-Because of the continuing popularity of tattoos, many people will travel to find a good deal or a quick access, thus going well beyond their own health region's boundaries, is not the ethical decision for each EHO to make sure that every potential problem in such studios is red-flagged whether within her/his jurisdiction or not?
+Because of the continuing popularity of tattoos, many people will travel to find a good deal or a quick access, thus going well beyond their own health region's boundaries, the ethical decision is for each EHO to make sure that every potential problem in such studios is red-flagged whether within her/his jurisdiction or not.

-TOPIC #9 DilemmasR+O: (submitted by Andrew Brooks)
+TOPIC #9 Dilemmas R+O: (submitted by Andrew Brooks)

-Given that restaurants are prime sources of many of the infractions that EHO's must deal with on a daily basis, is it not the ethical decision for each EHO to report any perceived problem to the appropriate Health authority, whether within her/his jurisdiction or not?
+Given that restaurants are prime sources of many of the infractions that EHO's must deal with on a daily basis, the ethical decision is for each EHO to report any perceived problem to the appropriate Health authority, whether within her/his jurisdiction or not.

-XVII.
+XIV.
 A FINAL ROUNDTABLE WITH THE PROF...

-Does it appea to be an effective to recognize and deal with ethical dilemmas?
-Are we going o try it out? students know before (or at the beginning of) the course to more useful?
+How do we feel about this approach to addressing the matter of critical choice work? in ou Does it appear to be an effective to recognize and deal with ethical dilemmas?
+Are we going to try it out?
+What should students know before (or at the beginning of) the course to maexperience more useful?
 More enjoyable?
-More long-lasting?
+More long-lasting? ıke th